jon-xu/scSplit/README.md

 ![alt text](https://github.com/jon-xu/scSplit/blob/master/man/workflow.png)

 ### 1. Data quality control and filtering
-   a) Copy target BAM file (barcodes marked with CB:Z: tag) into the same folder of scSplit, keep only the reads with white listed barcodes to reduce technical noises.
+   a) Filter original BAM file (barcodes marked with CB:Z: tag) with white listed barcodes to minimize technical noises.

-   b) Process BAM file from scRNA-Seq in a way that reads with any of following patterns be filtered out: quality is lower than 10,  is unmapped segment, is secondary alignment, not passing filters, is PCR or optical duplicate, or is supplementary alignment.
+   b) Filter processed BAM in a way that reads with any of following patterns be removed: read quality lower than 10,  being unmapped segment, being secondary alignment, not passing filters, being PCR or optical duplicate, or being supplementary alignment.

-   E.g.: samtools view -S -b -q 10 -F 3844 original.bam > target.bam
+   e.g.: samtools view -S -b -q 10 -F 3844 processed.bam > filtered.bam

    c) Mark BAM file for duplication, and get it sorted and indexed, using rmdup, sort, index commands in samtools

 ### 2. Calling for single-nucleotide variants
    a) Use freebayes v1.2 to call SNVs from the mixed sample BAM file after being processed in the first step, set the parameters for freebayes so that no insertion and deletions (indels), nor Multi-nucleotide polymorphysim (MNP) or complex events would be captured, set minimum allele count to 2 and set minimum base quality to 1.

-   E.g.: freebayes -f <reference.fa> -iXu -C 2 -q 1 target.bam > snv.vcf
+   E.g.: freebayes -f <reference.fa> -iXu -C 2 -q 1 filtered.bam > snv.vcf

    This step could take very long (up to 30 hours if not using parallel processing), GATK or other SNV calling tools might work as well.
-Users can also split the BAM by chromosome and call SNVs separately.
+Users can also split the BAM by chromosome and call SNVs separately and merge the vcf files.

-   b) The output VCF file will be futher filtered so that only the SNVs with quality score larger than 30 would be kept.
+   b) The output VCF file should be futher filtered so that only the SNVs with quality score larger than 30 would be kept.

 ### 3. Building allele count matrices
    a) Run "scSplit count" and get two .csv files ("ref_filtered.csv" and "alt_filtered.csv") as output.